 Altered states of consciousness

-Altered states of consciousness are mental states of experience where our awareness works in a qualitatively different way than when we are fully awake.
-Unlike the usual state of being awake there is in altered states of consciousness a possibility to come into contact with the unconscious mind, which probably contains the greater part of our total consciousness.
-As our perceptions and spontaneous actions, contrary to what many believe, to a high degree are guided by the unconscious mind it goes without saying that the opportunity to get in touch with this part of our mind should be important for handling our lives.
+Altered states of consciousness are mental states in which our awareness works in a qualitatively different way than when we are fully awake.
+Unlike the waking state there is in such a mental state a possibility to come into contact with the unconscious mind which probably contains the greater part of our total consciousness.
+As our perceptions and spontaneous actions, contrary to what many believe, to a high degree are guided by the unconscious mind it goes without saying that the opportunity to get in touch with this part of our mind should be important to manage our lives.

-In an altered state of consciousness we are able to come into contact with what already exists in the unconscious mind.
+In an altered state of consciousness we are able to come into contact with that what already exists in the unconscious mind.
 And in this state it is also possible to create new mental images which then can become deeply rooted in the mind.
 Mental images are of course a natural consequence of being alive and having a mind.
-But if we can become aware of those mental images that govern our thoughts and acting we have an opportunity to change them.
+But if we can become aware of those mental images that govern our thoughts and acting, we have an opportunity to change them.
 This method of changing the ways we think and act by influencing our mental images is called ”Visualisation”.

 Sleep is a state of altered consciousness.